 The mission of the Clay County Archives is to effectively identify, organize and preserve records and artifacts of enduring value in various formats related to Clay County.
 Under the supervision of Archives Specialist Vishi Garig, the Archives ensures the availability and accessibility of these records and artifacts entrusted to them for the use of both present and future generations.

 The Archives is committed to promoting programs and providing resources that increase public awareness of and appreciation for Clay County, Florida.
+The Archives operation is closely connected to both our Communications & Community Outreach Department and also with our Recording Department functions.
 Our staff is available as guest speakers in the community and groups are also welcome to tour the Old Jail, Archives, 1890 Courthouse and Clay County Courthouse, too.
-Simply contact Specialist Garig at (904)371-0027 (firstname.lastname@example.org) for tours of the historic buildings or contact Community Outreach Director Mary Justino at (904)269-6337 (email@example.com) to arrange tours of the main Clay County Courthouse.
+Simply contact Archives Specialist Garig at (904)371-0027 OR email@example.com for tours of the historic buildings or contact Public Information Officer Mary Justino at (904)269-6337 OR firstname.lastname@example.org to arrange tours of the main Clay County Courthouse.